GSA/digitalgov.gov/content/posts/2015-05-27-the-national-day-of-civic-hacking-2015-harnessing-the-power-of-the-people.md

   * Promoting science, technology, engineering and mathematics (STEM) education by encouraging students to utilize open technology for solutions to real challenges.
   * Encouraging large scale partnership and mutual understanding.

-## What’s the theme? {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-346-Hurricane-Storm-Evacuation-Route-Sign-choicegraphx-iStock-Thinkstock-98154377.jpg" alt="Hurricane Storm Evacuation Route Sign" %}
+## What’s the theme? {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-346-Hurricane-Storm-Evacuation-Route-Sign-choicegraphx-iStock-Thinkstock-98154377.jpg" alt="Hurricane Storm Evacuation Route Sign" caption="" >}}

 We look for challenge themes that excite citizens and encourage collaboration across the local, state and federal levels.
 This year we are excited to offer three federal government core themes for [civic hackers](https://www.WHATEVER/2013/05/15/what-is-a-civic-hacker/ "What is a Civic Hacker?") to focus on: “Oceans &#8217;15,” Climate, and Disaster Response.